 Please follow the troubleshooting steps below in order to get your course back up and running.

-First, ensure that you are using a supported browser.
+First, ensure that you are using a supported browser and device.

 - ● Need to download Google Chrome?
 Check out this article.

 - ● Need to download Firefox?
 Check out this article.